 About our business and supply chains

-Health Services Laboratories (HSL) is a medically-led laboratory organisation, established in 2015.
-It is the largest independent provider of clinical laboratory diagnostic services to the public sector in the UK.
+Health Services Laboratories (HSL) is a medically-led laboratory, established in 2015.
+It is the largest independent provider of clinical laboratory diagnostic services in the UK.
 We provide our customers with the laboratory information required for diagnosis and treatment of medical disorders.

-HSL’s parent company, Sonic Healthcare Ltd (Sonic), is an Australian clinical diagnostic organisation employing approximately 36,000 people, with a turnover (in 2018) of approximately AU$5.5 billion per annum.
+HSL’s parent company, Sonic Healthcare Ltd (Sonic), is an Australian clinical diagnostic organisation employing over 36,000 people, with a turnover (in 2019) of approximately AU$6.2 billion per annum.

 Policies and due diligence on modern slavery for our business and our supply chains